What are the French citizenship by marriage requirements in 2026?

 Step-by-Step Guide to the Application

-- Marriage certificate (translated if issued outside France)
+- Marriage certificate (officially translated if issued outside France)

 Applying for a French Passport After Naturalization